verhas/jamal/jamal-test/IT_DOCKER/README.md

 ## Executing the integration tests

 The tests can be created and executed using the `test.sh` script.
-The script will build the Docker image and run the tests.
+This script creates the test scripts from the local Jamal sources, builds the Docker image and runs the tests.

 Prerequisites: